LOWER DARBY CREEK AREA

 On related pages:

 The Lower Darby Creek Area (LDCA) site is located in Darby Township and Folcroft Borough in Delaware and Philadelphia counties, Pennsylvania.
 The site consists of two separate landfills, the Clearview and Folcroft Landfills.
 The Clearview Landfill is on the east side of Darby Creek near the intersection of 84th and Lindbergh Boulevard.
 The Folcroft Landfill is located two miles downstream on the west side of Darby Creek and within the John Heinz National Wildlife Refuge.
 Both landfills operated from the 1950s to the 1970s and closed in the mid-1970s.
 Wastes accepted at both landfills reportedly included municipal, demolition and hospital wastes.
 Waste disposal practices contaminated soil, groundwater and fish tissue with hazardous chemicals.
-Investigations at both landfills are ongoing.
-The site is being cleaned up through federal, state and potentially responsible party (PRP) actions.
+EPA placed the site on the Superfund program’s National Priorities List in 2001.
+Cleanup work at the Clearview Landfill began in 2017.
+Investigations at the Folcroft Landfill are ongoing.
+The site is being cleaned up through federal, state and potentially responsible party actions.

 What Has Been Done to Clean Up the Site?

-Status of the Clearview Landfill - Operable Unit (OU)1:From November 2011 to September 2012, EPA conducted a Time-Critical Removal Action on the landfill near the southern industrial area (near the business on the landfill), to remove high levels of Polychlorinated biphenyls (PCBs).
+Clearview Landfill - OU1:From November 2011 to September 2012, EPA conducted a Time-Critical Removal Action near the Southern Industrial Area (SIA) portion of the landfill, to remove high levels of polychlorinated biphenyls (PCBs).
 Almost 4,000 tons of PCB waste were excavated and shipped to another facility for disposal.

-In 2014, EPA selected the final cleanup plan for the Clearview Landfill.
-The plan calls for constructing an evapotranspiration (ET) cover over about 50 acres to contain landfill waste and contaminants; excavating contaminated soils outside the cover and placing them under the ET cover; and collecting and treating leachate.
+In 2014, EPA selected the final cleanup plan for the Clearview Landfill - OU1.
+OU1 includes the contaminated soil, waste and shallow leachate (liquid coming out of the landfill).
+The plan calls for constructing an evapotranspiration cover over about 50 acres to contain landfill waste and contaminants; excavating contaminated soils outside the cover and placing them under the evapotranspiration cover; and collecting and treating leachate.

 In the Summer of 2015, EPA began designing the cleanup plan for the contaminated waste and soils at the Clearview Landfill.
-The design was completed in mid-2018.
+The design was completed in March 2019.

-Between September 2016 and June 2017, EPA conducted an additional Time-Critical Removal Action on residential properties to remove soil contaminated with Polycyclic Aromatic Hydrocarbons (PAHs) that posed a health threat.
+Between September 2016 and June 2017, EPA conducted an additional Time-Critical Removal Action on residential properties to remove soil contaminated with polycyclic aromatic hydrocarbons (PAHs) that posed a health threat.
 EPA cleaned up 33 residential properties and removed almost 3,000 cubic yards of contaminated soil.
+After the Time-Critical Removal Action for the residential properties was completed, additional yards remained which required cleanup.
+These yards did not qualify for the Removal Action.

-An additional investigation to determine the extent of contaminated groundwater associated with the landfill was completed in late 2015.
-A baseline risk assessment for the aquatic portions of the Site (sediment, surface water, fish tissue, turtle tissue) including areas within the John Heinz Wildlife Refuge and Darby Creek was conducted.
+EPA conducted sampling and has developed a baseline risk assessment for the aquatic portions of the site (sediment, surface water, fish tissue, turtle tissue) including areas within the John Heinz Wildlife Refuge and Darby Creek.
 All sampling for this assessment was completed between April and September 2012.
-The final risk assessment report (PDF) was completed in early 2016.
+The data from these sampling efforts is available.
+The final risk assessment report will be completed in 2020.

 What Is the Current Site Status?